Sumonta056/restapi-best-practices/readme.md

 ```

+- How to setup swagger js : [Click Here](./swagger-js-setup/)
+- How add ".gitignore" file in your project : [Click Here](./gitignore/)

 ## Designing RESTful API URLs: Best Practices for Clean and Intuitive Endpoints

 ### 1. **Use Identifiers in URLs Instead of Query Strings**